 We are currently accepting donations of all amounts, no matter how large or small, that will go toward establishing college or English school scholarships and aid for deserving children in Cambodia.

-No money is wasted.
+No money is wasted

 Everyone involved in One Degree Forward is a volunteer.
 There are no salaries, wages or travel expenses.
 We work with our trusted volunteers in Cambodia, who help select potential students.
-Either Kyle or Tim works directly with either the student, a family member, or a volunteer we trust to help place the student in school.
+Either Kyle or Tim works directly with the student, a family member, or a volunteer we trust to help place the student in school.
 All monies go directly to the school and student to pay for tuition and school supplies.
 We require all receipts for tuition which we post on this web site.
 You can see the receipts by visiting our accountability page.

 For those donors who would like to establish a long-lasting relationship with a deserving student we always provide the option for donors to become a sponsor of a family or child.
 In becoming a sponsor, donors are given direct access to a recipient and are able to communicate via either email, Facebook, or whatever other means are available for staying in contact.

 For those wanting to truly touch the lives of others in a meaningful way, becoming a sponsor could be one of the most fulfilling decisions you will ever make.
-For more information on becoming a sponsor, please visit our Become a Sponsor
+For more information on becoming a sponsor, please visit our Become a Sponsor section for more information.

 To give an example of how much difference even the smallest of donations can make, the current tuition at Cambodia’s Build Bright University is only $400/year.
 One Degree Forward also hopes to help students with additional costs incurred involved with attending university, such as costs associated with relocating from rural destinations into the city for the purpose of attending classes.
 If you would like to help give the gift of education to a deserving child in need, please join our growing team of supporters who share our goals of education and progress.